sutta » dn » Dīgha Nikāya 9

 arūpo attapaṭilābhotveva tasmiṁ samaye saṅkhaṁ gacchati.

-only as a formless reincarnation.
+only as a formless life-form.

 Sace taṁ, citta, evaṁ puccheyyuṁ: